Reddone/case-ql/README.md

   <img src="./logo.png" alt="logo" width="480" height="320" />
 </p>

+---
 CaseQL is a small library for creating type-safe and JSON-serializable SQL queries using Scala case classes.
 It provides basic CRUD operations for entities and it offers a powerful filter mechanism to enable querying an entity and its relations.

-The basic idea is that case classes used to represent filters and modifications are checked at compile time against the case class representing the data model.
+The basic idea is that case classes used to represent filters and modifications are checked at compile time against case classes representing the data model.
 This library provides powerful combinator to express almost any kind of condition, taking into account also relations between entities.

 Queries are built using implicit instances of special objects which can be derived only if the type checking succeeds.